9 Best Forex Brokers in Australia for 2025

 You rely heavily on educational content, especially videos, and appreciate features like progress tracking for learning.
 Also, if you prioritize seamless sync between web and mobile versions for indicators, the limitations of CMC Markets in this regard might be a deterrent.

-For investment offerings, the broker has over 12,000 CFDs available, a multitude of forex pairs, and access to international equity markets.
-They also quote 158 currency pairs both ways, effectively doubling the total number of available pairs.
-Though cryptocurrency trading is only available through CFDs, it adds another dimension to their diverse range of offerings.
+The broker offers over 12,000 CFDs, many forex pairs, and access to international equity markets for investment offerings.
+They also quote 158 currency pairs both ways, doubling the total number of available pairs.
+Though cryptocurrency trading is only available through CFDs, it adds another dimension to their diverse offerings.

 Pros